The Best Hardshell Jacket for Men Review

-Our reviewers have put literally thousands of user days into testing hardshell jackets over the years, and this extensive body of testing has led us to be able to make some strong conclusions about waterproof breathable technology.
-Without a doubt, these jackets ARE waterproof.
-And without a doubt, these jackets ARE breathable.
-The differences in these models of jackets does not lie in whether they work or not, but rather how well they protect you from the outer elements, and how comfortable you will be on the inside.
+Our reviewers have put literally thousands of user days into testing hardshell jackets over the past seven years, and this extensive body of testing has led us to be able to make some strong conclusions about waterproof breathable technology.
+Without a doubt, these jackets ARE waterproof, and without a doubt, these jackets ARE breathable.
+The differences between jackets does not lie in whether they work or not, but rather how well they protect you from the outer elements, and how comfortable you will be on the inside.

 As the number of outdoor enthusiasts has continued to grow over the years, the development of new and proprietary waterproof breathable membranes has turned into a big business.
-Represented in this year's testing were six different membranes: GORE-TEX Pro, GORE-TEX Active, Polartec NeoShell, eVent, Dry.Q Elite, and Patagonia H2No.
-When shopping for a hardshell jacket, it can be helpful to know about the different fabric membranes, and we have detailed each in depth in our Buying Advice Article.
-However, like mentioned above, they all work, and so in our opinion it is better to focus on the type of jacket that will best serve your needs, rather than obsessing over membrane types.
-Our reviewers put much more stock into the fit, weather protection, mobility, weight, and features of a jacket than they did in the specific membrane used within, and believe that is the most practical way to go about purchasing a jacket.
+Represented in this year's testing were six different membranes: GORE-TEX Pro, GORE-TEX Active, GORE-TEX 3L with C-knit backer, eVent, GORE-TEX Paclite 2L, and The North Face DryVent.
+When shopping for a hardshell jacket, it can be helpful to know about the different membranes, and we have detailed each in depth in our Buying Advice Article.
+However, like mentioned above, they all serve their intended purpose, and so in our opinion, it is better to focus on the type of jacket that will best serve your needs, rather than obsessing over membrane types.
+Our reviewers put much more stock into the fit and mobility, weather protection, venting ability, weight, and features of a jacket than they did in the specific membrane used within, and believe that is the most practical way to go about purchasing a jacket.